-The FTE fraction that each existing or planned member will spend on VMC is listed in the attached table.
-Some of the major tasks of each member are listed below.
+The FTE fraction that each existing or planned member will spend on VMC is listed in the Table and some of the major tasks of each member are described below.
 Note that for a maximum exploitation of the VMC survey we will need postdoc and PhD support.
-However, in the worst-case scenario that this won't be available (which is highly unluckily) the completion of the survey will be possible within the existing FTE commitments of consortium members.
+However, in the worst-case scenario that this will not be available (which is highly unlikely) the completion of the survey is guaranteed within the existing FTE commitments of core members.
+Moreover, the FTEs will be re-distributed on a yearly basis according to the people involved with the survey aspects at any given time.